GabrielZZZ/MT-scenario-runner-for-CARLA/Notes/MRs for simulator functions.md

 ## 2. Changing Environments

+- **Change Traffic Lights:** Change the traffic light from red to other colors regularly (Vehicles will only be aware of a traffic light if the light is red.)

 - **MR1**: Changing the environment (e.g., from dry to rainy) should cause the vehicle's behavior to change accordingly.
 - **MR2**: The vehicle's behavior should revert back to its original state when the environment is changed back to the original state.
 - **MR3**: If the environment changes from one state to another and back again, the behavior of the vehicle should revert back to the original state.